Benestar/asparagus/README.md

 The `QueryBuilder` instance can be passed to a `QueryExecuter` or the SPARQL can be obtained as is using `getSPARQL` or formatted using `format`.

-In the following example, a simple SPARQL query is generated asking for all persons which have a name and an email address stored in the database.
+In the following example, a simple SPARQL query is generated asking for all persons who have a name and an email address stored in the database.

 ```php